Harikrishnan1106/CourseraProject/README.md

-# CourseraProject
+# simple interest calculator
-This project is demo of Coursera project
+This project is calculate the simple interest